K3A-Team/CogniFile-backend/README.md

 # Intelligent File Management System Backend

-This repository contains the backend implementation for an advanced file management system developed during a hackathon.
+This repository contains the backend implementation for an advanced file management system developed during the A2SV Hackathon.
 Our solution aims to address common file management challenges and introduce intelligent features for enhanced user experience.

 ## 🚀 Key Features